 Terminal Illness Insurance is usually included in most Life Insurance policies as standard.

 It’s designed to pay out the sum assured on your Life Insurance policy if you have been diagnosed with an illness where a specialist has given you a life expectancy of less than 12 months.

 Given this, the difference between terminal illness and critical illness is fundamental as you are far more likely to suffer a critical illness that is not necessarily terminal.

 For example, a stroke could leave you incapable of working ever again but this wouldn’t invoke a terminal illness payout unless the consultant thought you would pass away within 12 months.

 Furthermore, critical illness plans also cover some serious physical disabilities, such as the loss of limbs or eyesight, which are by no means terminal.

 Speak to an expert

-Feel free to pop us a call on 01273 646 484 to run through with an adviser if you would like to find out more about the difference between these two types of insurance.
+Feel free to pop us a call on 02084327333 to run through with an adviser if you would like to find out more about the difference between these two types of insurance.